 - 1 teaspoon chili powder

-Combine the mayo, lime juice, chili powder, and salt in a small bowl.
+- Combine the mayo, lime juice, chili powder, and salt in a small bowl.
 Slather evenly all over the corn.
-Sprinkle the Cojita and cilantro over the top.
+Sprinkle the Cotija and cilantro over the top.

 So simple and soooo tasty!
 After our last camping adventure I did this recipe at my next cookout.
 Good thing I got three ears per person because there was only one ear left!